These are the most popular Halloween costumes for 2021, according to Google Trends

 Money Heist costume

-Money Heist - or, to use it’s Spanish title, La Casa de Papel - was (until Squid Games was released) Netflix’s highest rated foreign language show, a rollicking thriller.
+Money Heist - or, to use its Spanish title, La Casa de Papel - was (until Squid Games was released) Netflix’s highest rated foreign language show, a rollicking thriller and runaway success.

-The first season saw a gang of criminals code-named after major cities, garbed in revolutionary-red overalls and Salvador Dalí masks, break into the Royal Mint of Spain, taking 67 people hostage and literally printing money: 2.4bn euros.
+The first season saw a gang of criminals code-named after major cities, garbed in revolutionary-red overalls and Salvador Dalí masks.

+They broke into the Royal Mint of Spain, taking 67 people hostage and literally printing themselves money, the sweet little sum of 2.4bn euros.

-Hence the popularity of this costume, a deliciously comfy unisex option: a red boiler suit, and a Dali mask, counterfeit money optional.
+Not hard to understand the popularity of dressing as a Heister, then.
+It’s a deliciously comfy unisex option.
+All you need is a red boiler suit, and a Dali mask - counterfeit money is optional.

 Zombie costume